-(Fall, Odd-Numbered Years Only) The study of the history of musical theatre; analysis of musical scripts and characters; performance of scenes and excerpts.
+The study of the history of musical theatre; analysis of musical scripts and characters; performance of scenes and excerpts.
 May be taken without prerequisite course with instructor's consent.
 Prerequisite: THE-114.

-THE-498 Honors Thesis in Theatre (3.00 cr.)
+THE-498 Honors Thesis in Theatre

-(Fall and Spring, Course Offered Every Year) An introduction to theories, methods, and ethics of aesthetic inquiry.
-In conjunction with a Theatre faculty mentor, the student will formulate and execute an original research project that will culminate in a research paper and/or performance work.
-A "Research Course Information Form" completed by the student and the faculty mentor is required for registration.
+An introduction to theories, methods, and ethics of aesthetic inquiry.
+In conjunction with a Theatre faculty mentor, the student will formulate and execute an original research project that will culminate in a research paper and/or performance work A "Research Course Information Form" completed by the student sand the faculty mentor is required for registration.
 The research project must meet Honors Program Thesis requirements as well as the expectations of the Theatre faculty.
 Open to seniors in the Honors and/or Teaching Fellows Programs only.